emojicode/emojicode.github.io/src/reference/types.md

 of a certain type, the compiler will expect this type when assigning to the variable.

-### ⚫️ The Expected Type

-⚫️ (“the expected type”) is an emoji that can be used instead of a type name.

-The compiler will try to deduce the substituted type from the type expectation.
-Thus, ⚫️ will normally refer to the expected type.

-⚫️ can be used in cases where writing out a type name in full is inconvenient.

->!N ⚫️ does not work correctly in 1.0 beta 2.

 ## Built-In Types

 These types are built right into the language and are not defined in any